-What are my roles?

-What are my responsibilities?
+Wha are my roles?
+Wha are my responsibilities?

-What are my tasks?

-What are my activities?
+at are my task s? nat are my activ vities?

 Appreciating, learning from, and working with whatever happens in every day life.
 The ability to enjoy the simply and the quiet, the natural and the plain.
 Without doing, causing, or making.
 Things just happen in the right way, at the right time.